CHAPTERS

 He blinked.
 “Miss Stone… the media already has it.
 The 911 call’s public.”

-He blinked.
+He swallowed.
 Didn’t answer.

 Maybe it landed.
-Maybe not.

 She hit the elevator.